DCC-EX/dcc-ex.github.io/docs/ex-ioexpander/overview.rst

 |EX-IO| can utilise digital input and output pins as well as analogue input pins, depending on the chosen microcontroller.

+There is also work in progress to enable using PWM capable pins to drive servos and control LED brightness.

 Rather than emulate any specific type of existing I/O expander, |EX-IO| has been written to integrate directly with |EX-CS| via its own device driver, which is how both digital and analogue pins can easily be utilised on the same device.

 This page provides the general overview of |EX-IO|, as well as outlining the configuration options available.